Skip to content

 Identify companies and people who might be interested in the product or service.

-Reach out to prospects via email, LinkedIn, or phone to secure a first conversation.
+Reach out to prospects via email, LinkedIn, or phone to secure a first qualified call.

 Each role steps in at a specific point in the cycle.
 Here are the 6 profiles you'll encounter most often.